-- Yield: Makes 8 round hand pies or 16 half-circle or triangle hand pies.
+- Yield: Makes 8 round hand pies or 16 half-circle hand pies.

 16 mins to 18 mins

 Our flaky hand pies taste just like their big sibs, but they're tidier to serve and eat, making them perfect for picnics and potlucks.
+The recipe makes extra filling; it tastes delicious spooned over ice cream or fro-yo.
 Best of all, you get to choose the fruit filling: cherry, blueberry peach or plum!

 1.For filling: In a medium saucepan, combine all the ingredients listed under the fruit filling option you chose.
 Cook over medium heat, stirring constantly, until thickened and bubbly.
 Set filling aside to cool completely while preparing pastry.
 (Filling can also be prepared a day ahead and stored, covered, in the refrigerator overnight.)